mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 Then run this application, e.g., by running `npm start`.
 It should load a robot face on your browser.

-We just successfully set up and run a Cycle.js application!
+We just successfully set up and ran a Cycle.js application!

 ### Robot, look at a face

 We'll now focus on implementing the first feature--looking at a face.

-Let's make the robot to just move its eyes by adding the following code in `main`:
+Let's make the robot just move its eyes by adding the following code in `main`:

 ```js
 // ...